caronc/apprise/README.md

 * [More Supported Links and Documentation](#want-to-learn-more)
 <!--te-->

+Visit the [Official Documentation](https://appriseit.com/getting-started/) site for more information on Apprise.

 # Supported Notifications

 The section identifies all of the services supported by this library.
 [Check out the wiki for more information on the supported modules here](https://appriseit.com/).